 Storing: Baked cookies can be stored in an airtight container in your fridge or pantry for up to 1-2 weeks.

 Freezing: You can freeze the cookie dough for this recipe if it is wrapped up tightly in plastic wrap for up to 3 months.
 You can also freeze the baked cookie as well by placing them flat on a tray, freezing them overnight then transferring them to a container or bag.
 This helps keep them from breaking apart.

-Can you freeze almond paste?
 Yes!
-Almond paste can be frozen up to 4 months if it is wrapped properly.
-Let it come to room temperature before using by thawing in the fridge overnight.
+Almond Paste can be frozen for up to 4 months if it is wrapped properly.
+Let it come to room temperature before using it by thawing in the fridge overnight.